Nava-Labs/whales-money-contracts/README.md

-# Bondlink - Anzen Finance Fork
+# Whales Money - Anzen Finance Fork

 ## Overview

-Bondlink is a fork of [Anzen Finance](https://docs.anzen.finance/) with significant modifications to core functionality
+Whales Money is a fork of [Anzen Finance](https://docs.anzen.finance/) with significant modifications to core functionality

 ---

 ## Key Modifications

-### USDC to USDB Conversion
+### USDC to WUSD Conversion

-- **Direct Treasury Deposit**: USDC is sent directly to the treasury address (multisig) instead of being locked in USDB contracts.
+- **Direct Treasury Deposit**: USDC is sent directly to the treasury address (multisig) instead of being locked in WUSD contracts.

-### USDB to USDC Redemption
+### WUSD to USDC Redemption

-- **Cooldown Mechanism**: Redeeming USDB back to USDC involves a cooldown period, similar to the process of converting sUSDB to USDB.
+- **Cooldown Mechanism**: Redeeming WUSD back to USDC involves a cooldown period, similar to the process of converting sWUSD to WUSD.
-- **Manual Approval**: The admin monitors the redemption list and transfers USDC to the USDB contract, enabling users to claim their USDC.
+- **Manual Approval**: The admin monitors the redemption list and transfers USDC to the WUSD contract, enabling users to claim their USDC.
 - **KYC Requirement**: Signatures are required for "CDRedeem" and "Redeem" processes, ensuring the user has completed KYC verification.

 ---

 ## Oracle Implementation

 - **Current Status**: `SPCTPriceOracle` is used as a placeholder for testing purposes.
 - **Mainnet Plans**: On mainnet, we will implement an architecture similar to Anzen's unverified oracle (`src/core/oracle/AnzenOracle`).
   - Anzen's implementation appears to hardcode the USDC value as `1` within the `getPrice()` function.